rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/manage-software-cycle/dynamic-configurations/_index.md

 for a particular robot, or add new parameters and apply those to a group of robots.

+Every ROS node in a robot requires several parameters to be set as they are used to configure the robot.
+These parameters are usually a consequence of the software or hardware used in the robot.

  ***rapyuta.io*** allows you to add/upload these parameters, for example, device configurations, ROS parameters, map images etc on the devices.